souch/SMP/README.md

 - bluetooth support (play through bluetooth device)
 - media buttons support (next, prev, play/pause) from external device (bluetooth headphones...)
 - light and fast: starts in 0.5s and uses 10Mo of RAM with 5Go of music (1000 files, 100 folders) on a 700MHz ARM processor.
-- support Simple Last.fm Scrobbler (disabled by default in settings)
+- support Simple Last.fm Scrobbler or Scrobble Droid (disabled by default in settings)

 ### Installation